 & CARE A-Z

 Shar-Pei are actually very clean dogs and do not get overly dirty or smelly if properly maintained.
 We wash our dogs once or twice a year unless they get extraordinarily filthy.
 A good coat brush helps to remove dead skin and loose fur as well as dirt and dust.
 Washing your Pei too often can cause more harm than good by stripping away their natural oils.
-Due to the Shar Pei small ear canal they require weekly ear cleaning.
-You can use Zymox with 1% Hydrocortisone or ask your Vet for an earwash that would be suitable for your Pei.
-When washing ears it is important to fill the canal, gently massage the base of the ear, let the dog shake it out and wipe inner ear with a cotton ball.
+Due to the Shar-Pei small ear canal they require weekly or bi-weekly ear cleaning.
+You can use Zymox with 1% Hydrocortisone but we do not recommend the ear wash that would get from your vet.
+We found it made matters worse with our Pei.
+When cleaning ears it is important to fill the canal, gently massage the base of the ear, let the dog shake it out and wipe inner ear with a cotton ball.
 If you do not stay on top of your Pei ears, infections can flare up.
 We recommend trimming nails weekly or bi-weekly depending on your pet's nail growth.
 When fed poor diets filled with starches and sugary grains yeast can get out of control causing a huge issue with this breed.
 This is why good nutrition is extremely important.

 In regard to cancer, there are several forms in the breed, the most common being mast cell.
 It is called this because it comes from the mast cells, whose function has a role in allergic and inflammatory reactions.
 It's complete roll is not fully known but these cells are usually located in connective tissues and release, as a part of their normal function that assist the body in inflammatory and immune responses.

 Mucin is the substance in the Shar-Pei skin that causes all the wrinkling.
 It is clear and stringy and acts like glue in open wounds.
 Some Shar-Pei have an excess of Mucin causing it to form clear bubbles on the skin that may rupture and ooze.
-It can possibly be associated with allergies and can be treated by steroid therapy.
+It can possibly be associated with allergies and can be treated by steroid therapy (only suggested if the mucin is severe and causing your Pei to be very uncomfortable).
 Excessive mucinosis can also occur with hypothyroidism.
 Severe mucinosis interfere with breathing if the bubbles are in the back of the mouth too.
 This has a lot to do with Pei that snort and snore, the danger with severe Mucinosis it can increase the risks associated with general anesthetics, if repeated treatment is required, hypothyroidism must be ruled out.

 EARS AND PSEUDOMONAS INFECTION